Abra… cad… Abra!

 Lola Gely Lopez, Lola Charing’s best friend, did notice the unusual plants and wondered where in her own beautiful garden they could be incorporated.
 A lady of style, elegance, chic, and fashion, she had a ”nose” for the “latest,” and she instinctively knew that those plants were the latest in the gardening scene…!!!

-Priests and Nuns often came to Lola Charing to ask for donations.
-The Carmelite Sisters came at least once a week to ask Lola Charing, a Third Order Carmelite, for a little help and to avail of roses and other flowers for their Chapel.
+Priests and nuns often came to Lola Charing to ask for donations.
+The Carmelite Sisters came at least once a week to ask Lola Charing, a T.O.C.D. [ Tercera Orden de las Carmelitas Descalzas ] Third Order Carmelite herself, for a little help and to avail of roses and other flowers for their chapel.
 The nuns too, unknowingly snipped from the lush marijuana plants for their floral arrangements.

 lunch1.jpg